gatsbyjs/gatsby/docs/docs/preprocessing-external-images.md

 `
 ```

-and if you run `gatsby develop`, you'll see the remote file locally now.
+And if you run `gatsby develop`, you'll see the remote file locally now:

 ![Screenshot of rendered blopost with featured image](images/remote-file-node-blogpost.png)